Student visa holders must maintain full-time enrolment as a condition of their visa

-It is a condition of holding a student visa that you must complete your program within its expected duration, which is the end date of your current Confirmation of Enrolment (CoE) issued by RMIT.
+As a student visa holder you must complete your program within the expected duration, which is the end date of your Confirmation of Enrolment (CoE) issued by RMIT.

-To complete within your expected duration, you should remain enrolled at a full-time load throughout your program.
+To complete within your expected duration, you must enrol at a full-time load throughout your program.

-As you are expected to complete within the duration of your CoE, you cannot enrol at a reduced load (study part-time) without approval and RMIT may only approve a reduced enrolment load based on compassionate and compelling circumstances.
+You cannot enrol at a reduced enrolment load (study part-time) in any semester unless you have formal approval, and RMIT may only approve a reduced enrolment load if you have evidence of compassionate and compelling circumstances.

-For higher education students (bachelor and post graduate programs), a full-time enrolment load is 96 credit points per year.
-You’ll find the credit point allocation of each course listed in the course guide.
+For higher education students (bachelor and post graduate programs), a full-time enrolment load is 96 credit points per year, or 48 credit points in each half of the year.

 Most vocational education students (certificate I-IV and diploma programs) will automatically be enrolled in a full-time enrolment load based on their program enrolment.